What Is Kawasaki Disease?

-Kawasaki disease is an illness that almost always affects kids, most of them under the age of 5.
-It’s one of the leading causes of heart disease in children.
-But doctors can treat it if it’s found early, and most children recover without any problem.
+Kawasaki disease is an illness that causes blood vessels to become inflamed, almost always in young children.
+It’s one of the leading causes of heart disease in kids.
+But doctors can treat it if they find it early.
+Most children recover without any problems.

 Scientists haven’t found an exact cause for Kawasaki disease.
-But they think it’s probably linked to a combination of genetics, exposure to viruses and bacteria, and other environment factors, such as chemicals and irritants.
+It might be linked to genes, viruses, bacteria, and other things in the world around a child, such as chemicals and irritants.

-- Rash and/or peeling skin, often between the chest and legs and in the genital or groin area, and later on the fingers and toes
+- Rash and/or peeling skin, often between the chest and legs and in the genital or groin area

-- Swelling and redness in hands and bottoms of feet, followed by sloughing of skin of hands and feet
+- Swelling and redness in hands and bottoms of feet

 - Swollen, bright red “strawberry tongue”

-If your child has a fever between 101 and 103 degrees that lasts more than 4 days, and shows several of the symptoms noted, contact his doctor.
-Treating him early can help reduce his chances of any permanent effects.
+Call your doctor if your child has these symptoms, including a fever between 101 and 103 F that lasts more than 4 days.
+Early treatment can help lower their risk of lasting effects.

-Your child may have a lot of pain from the fever, swelling, and skin irritation.
-His doctor might prescribe medication to relieve these, including aspirin and others that prevent blood clots.
-You shouldn’t give your child any medication without talking to your doctor first.
+Your child may have a lot of pain from the fever, swelling, and skin problems.
+Their doctor might prescribe medication to make them feel better, such as aspirin and drugs that prevent blood clots.
+Don’t give your child any medication without talking to your doctor first.

 - Inflamed heart muscles (myocarditis)